Chapter Forty One III

 “Call it job security.”

 Janah, “Our vaunted US democracy has the highest incarceration rate in the world.
 We beat our breasts about human rights and we put more people in prison than any nation on earth.
 On a percentage of population basis, China puts far fewer of its people in prison that the US does.
 On the other hand, hard core sociopaths aren’t going to get rehabbed, they aren’t going to turn their lives around.
-Even with the number of people we imprison, there are huge numbers of social assholes walking around free.”
+Even with the number of people we imprison, there are huge numbers of antisocial assholes walking around free.”

 I ask Dr. Epstein, “So what about these imports?
 Don’t they get busted, screw up?”